Kansas Jayhawks football statistical leaders

 The Kansas Jayhawks football statistical leaders are individual statistical leaders of the Kansas Jayhawks football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Jayhawks represent the University of Kansas in the NCAA's Big 12 Conference.
+The Jayhawks represent the University of Kansas in the NCAA Division I FBS Big 12 Conference.

 Although Kansas began competing in intercollegiate football in 1890, the school's official record book considers the "modern era" to have begun in 1937.
 Records from before this year are often incomplete and inconsistent, and they are generally not included in these lists.

 These lists are dominated by more recent players for several reasons: